glycerine/tmframe/README.md

        12 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]

        13 => the payload is a UTF-8 encoded string.
-There is no terminating zero byte, so UCOUNT is exactly the string's byte count.
+The wire format will include a zero termination byte after the string to help with C bindings, and the UCOUNT will reflect that include zero byte.

        14 => the payload is a JSON UTF-8 string.
-There is no terminating zero byte.
+The UCOUNT will include an additional terminating zero byte.
 ~~~

 After any variable length payload that follows the UDE word, the